 Foreign National, State, POW/MIA and Other Non-military Flags

 All Services.
 Military personnel in uniform or civilian clothing are not authorized to carry any non-military flag AR 840-10, MCO P5050.2 and AFI 34-1201.
 This means all military color guards are not authorized to carry the POW/MIA flag in or outside of a color guard formation.
 The only time the flag is carried on its own (never with guards) is during a funeral for a former POW.
 It is not carried in parades.
 Read all About POW/MIA Protocol here.

 The Service Departmental Flag does not dip to anyone except the The Secretary and Chief of Staff of that service or equivalent and anyone ranked higher, including foreign nationals.
-The flag always dips in salute to the National Anthem, The Star Spangled Banner and Taps at a funeral.
+The flag always dips in salute to the Star Spangled Banner and Taps at a funeral.

-Marine Corps, Navy, and Coast Guard.
-MCO P5060.2.
+MC, N, & CG.
 You may not carry any flag other than the National Ensign and the Departmental.
-The only exception to this is at a funeral when Special, Positional, or Personal Colors (flag officer, Medal of Honor, POW/MIA, [in that order] etc.) are authorized.
-State and Territory flags are only carried by Marine Barracks Washington Marines for certain ceremonies in and around the Nation’s Capital.
+State and Territory flags are only carried by Marine Barracks Washington Marines for certain ceremonies in and around the nation’s capital.
 The only color guard formation authorized for these three services is right rifle guard, US color bearer, departmental color bearer, and left rifle guard.

 Marine and Navy Joint Service

-When a foreign national color is authorized for a ceremony, another three-man color guard (or more) is most often formed and is subordinate to the standard color guard team shown above.
+When a foreign national color (or colors) is authorized for a ceremony, another three-man color guard (or more) is most often formed and is subordinate to the standard color guard team shown above.
 There is one exception here.
 The MCO does authorize the foreign national to be in the color guard proper to the left of the national and right of the departmental.